-Reaching new customers continues to be the biggest challenge facing Australian marketers in 2019, according to figures released in the Salmat Marketing Report this month.
+Reaching new customers continues to be the biggest challenge facing Australian marketers in 2019, according to figures released in the Salmat Marketing Report.
 Put simply, it comes down to marketing budget.
 How often are you competing with competitors that are better resourced than you?
 It often feels like the more money they have, the customers they can reach, more of the time.
 So for the underdogs, the only way to win (or even compete) is to be smarter, and be more targeted.
 It’s about maximum return, minimal wastage.

 To achieve this, we know inherently where we need to start - with the customer.
 More importantly, understanding their path to purchase and the influential touch points along the way.
 However, we know this is easier said than done.
 This is where many marketers struggle.